 With many thanks for your pains I remain with the greatest esteem

 How did the diary come to Wallasey?
 Brother Arthur was with 14th (Service) Battalion Royal Welch Fusiliers, 113th Infantry Brigade, 38th (Welsh) Infantry Division.
 At dawn on 10/07/1916, with the 13th and 16th on their right and left flanks, they advanced to Mametz Wood, destroyed the German front line with rifles and bayonets, and dug in.
 113th Brigade itself suffered heavy losses and was withdrawn that night, so Arthur must have found the diary soon after the death of its author.
 He was a polyglot and a fine writer and judge of literature,9 and it presumably drew his attention, amid the multitude of documents found on such occasions of carnage.
 (Robert Graves came up later with 2nd Battalion RWF: “We were in fighting kit and felt cold at night, so I went into the wood to find German overcoats to use as blankets.
 It was full of dead Prussian Guards Reserve, big men, and dead Royal Welch and South Wales Borderers of the New Army battalions, little men.
-Not a single tree in the wood remained unbroken” (Goodbye to all that, a comic-grotesque reinvention reminiscent of Arthur’s letters).)
+Not a single tree in the wood remained unbroken” (Goodbye to all that, a comic-grotesque retelling of the conflict reminiscent of Arthur’s letters, and probably of those of many who survived more than a few months).)

 The diary and several more letters passed between Wallasey and Berlin, and that was that.
 Except of course it wasn’t.